What is a Tax Haven?

 Top Tax Havens in the World

-- Bermuda – Declared the world’s worst (or best if you’re looking to avoid taxation) corporate tax haven in 2016 by Oxfam with zero percent tax rate and no personal income tax.
+- Bermuda – Declared the world’s worst (or best if you’re looking to avoid taxation) corporate tax haven in 2016 by Oxfam with a zero percent tax rate and no personal income tax.

 - Netherlands – Most popular tax haven among the world’s Fortune 500.
 The government uses tax incentives to attract businesses to invest in their country.
-One such tax incentive cost an estimated 1.2 billion euros in 2016 to Netherlands.
+One such tax incentive cost an estimated 1.2 billion euros in 2016 to the Netherlands.

 - Luxembourg – It gives benefits such as tax incentives and zero percent withholding taxes.